 I've been teaching yoga at General Motors Corporation since 2013 where I guide a handful of classes at the different facilities.
 Sundays I offer a public class class, meditative in nature, mostly held at The Theosophical Society and outdoors weather permitting.
 In August I give classes through the Detroit Zoo, in October at a Spirituality & Writing Retreat called "The Path of Consciousness" offered by Weam Namou, award winning writer, director, and more.
 I've previously taught at L.A.
 Fitness, Red Lotus Yoga, Delphi, for the City of Royal Oak, the City of Novi, and at The Honey Studio where I facilitated a miscarriage and infant loss support group because of my own experience.

-My formal education includes a B.A. in Psychology and M.A. in Women's & Gender Studies which focuses on consciousness-raising, especially in terms of the social divisions that society has created.
+My formal education includes a B.A. in Psychology and M.L.A. in Women's & Gender Studies which focuses on consciousness-raising, especially in terms of the social divisions that society has created.
 I believe we must all lift ourselves out of these socially constructed divisions, which are illusions, and recognize the Unity of All Life.

 TOOLS FOR EMPOWERMENT

-Yoga and meditation are some of the tools I've drawn on to help empower others, and most recently my love for sound and its effects comes out in sound immersions, yoga nidra workshops, drum circle, and Sanskrit chanting.
+Yoga and meditation are some of the tools I've drawn on to help empower others, and most recently my love for sound and its effects comes out in sound immersions, Yoga Nidra workshops, drum circle, and Sanskrit chanting.